 They also include protection and control systems that ensure the safe operation of the system.

 These substations are responsible for modifying voltage levels from very high (400, 220, and 132 kV) to intermediate voltages (66, 45, and 30 kV), facilitating the flow of energy to areas closer to consumption.
+They also play an important role in controlling energy flow and maintaining system stability.

 Distribution substations further adjust the voltage, stepping it down from intermediate levels (66 and 45 kV) to distribution voltages (20, 15, 13.2, and 11 kV).
+They are essential for segmenting the grid and delivering electricity to specific areas, as well as enabling grid operations and equipment protection.

 These are responsible for connecting transformer stations to final consumption points.
 These networks make it possible for energy to reach homes, industries, public services, and businesses, both in urban and rural areas.